-This programme combines the acquisition and consolidation of a high level of proficiency in German with the opportunity to develop your knowledge, skills and competencies in a wide range of content areas and disciplinary strands as well as the possibility of following a Linguistics pathway.
-In both languages you will complement your language learning with modules on history and contemporary society literature and film, or linguistic studies.
+This programme combines the acquisition and consolidation of a high level of proficiency in German and Spanish with the opportunity to develop your knowledge, skills and competencies in a wide range of content areas and disciplinary strands.
+You can choose to complement your language learning with modules on history and contemporary society literature and film.
 You can choose to combine these areas of study for a broad-based curriculum, or focus on the area that interests you most.

-If you choose to take the Linguistics pathway alongside the language study you will have the opportunity to explore a broad range of subfields from the 'nuts and bolts' of language (such as the articulations of the mouth involved in speech, and the principles underlying the structure of sentences), to how its properties are acquired as a first language and as a second language; from how language varies according to its speakers, to the social contexts in which discourse is embedded.
+By studying Linguistics alongside the language study, you will have the opportunity to explore a broad range of subfields from the 'nuts and bolts' of language (such as the articulations of the mouth involved in speech, and the principles underlying the structure of sentences), to how its properties are acquired as a first language and as a second language; from how language varies according to its speakers, to the social contexts in which discourse is embedded.

 Your contact hours will vary depending on your module/option choices.
 Full information about contact hours is provided in individual module profiles.